Coastal Skipper revision module 17 of 17

 Discharge of untreated sewage is increasingly restricted.
 Many harbours and estuaries are 'no discharge' zones.
 Use holding tanks where fitted and pump out at designated facilities ashore.

-If the vessel has a marine toilet (heads) that discharges directly, only use it well offshore and away from bathing waters, shellfish beds, and environmentally sensitive areas.
+If the vessel has a marine toilet (heads) that discharges directly, check local rules first and keep well away from shore, bathing waters, shellfish beds, enclosed waters, and environmentally sensitive areas.

 • Use holding tanks in harbours and coastal waters